How to write a mechanical engineer cover letter?

 A cover letter is usually a 3-4 paragraph summary highlighting your skills and qualifications for the job position you are applying to.

-Make sure that your cover letter does not exceed 1 page.
+Make sure that the cover letter does not exceed 1 page.
 It must be short enough to cover all the important details but short enough to absorb the relevant details at a glance.

-If your cover letter exceeds 1 page, you need to work with font, margin, and white spacing.
+If the cover letter exceeds 1 page, you need to work with font, margin, and white spacing.
 That we will discuss it soon on the way.
 Keep yourself hook to learn more.

-It is crucial to proofread your cover letter and resume before sending it to the hiring manager.
-Let's checkout how to do an effective proofreading-
+It is crucial to proofread the cover letter and resume before sending them to the hiring manager.
+Let's check out how to do effective proofreading-

 Check for grammatical errors and typos, as they can prove to be a big turnoff.

 Proofread that you have not missed out on any vital details in your engineering cover letter that is crucial for the job position.

 Read the cover letter aloud from end to end and ensure that you don't stumble on any sentence.
 If you do, there are higher chances that the hiring manager will do as well.

 Ensure that you have concluded your engineering cover letter in 3-4 paragraphs maximum, and it doesn't exceed a page.